 The holiday season is change.
 It’s activity.
 It’s sugar (oh my, is it sugar….).
 It’s late nights and early mornings.
 It’s gigantic family gatherings and gratuitous overstimulation.
 It’s unfamiliar, unnaturally large men in red and white suits.

-I’m getting nervous just thinking about it.
+It’s enough to make you nervous just thinking about it.

 Enjoy this post?
 Read on, and subscribe to my gifted/2E newsletter.